PoyoP0yo/m/process3.md

 - [References](#references)
 ---
 ## Purpose
-This document covers the best practices on getting a job as a Machine Learning Engineer directly out of college.
+This document covers the best practices on getting a job as a Machine Learning Engineer directly out of college as a UWB undergraduate.
 Knowing what to do and where to look to get the job is the first step in a successful career after college.
 You should start right away as you have valuable college resources to aid you in this process.

 ## Major Classes to Take